gatsbyjs/gatsby/docs/contributing/pair-programming.md

 ## How community pair programming sessions work

-1. Select or create [an issue](https://github.com/gatsbyjs/gatsby/issues) you would like to work on and work on it yourself
+1. Select or create [an issue](https://github.com/gatsbyjs/gatsby/issues) you would like to work on and work on it yourself.
-2. [Create a pull request](https://www.gatsbyjs.org/contributing/how-to-open-a-pull-request/) when you encounter any problem
+2. [Create a pull request](https://www.gatsbyjs.org/contributing/how-to-open-a-pull-request/) when you encounter any problem.
-3. Fill in your details in [the pair programming request form][form]
+3. Fill in your details in [the pair programming request form][form].
 4. You’ll be paired with a Gatsby team member and we'll establish a good time to pair and stream on [Twitch](https://www.twitch.tv/gatsbyjs).
 5. We'll meet 30 minutes before the actual session to make sure that everyone's audio and screen sharing is working and make sure our live captioner is set up.
 6. We'll go live on Twitch!